nilshoffmann/maltcms-evaluation/README.md

 contact the author for assistance. (see head of this document)

 ### 3. Running the evaluation:

+In order to build the evaluation distribution, please run

+    >gradle dist

+In order to run the evaluation, change to the `build/dist` directory and unzip the `BiPACE2D-evaluation-src.zip` file.

 Please note that the evaluation will place a HUGE workload on your computer for a long time.
 Total runtime depends largely on the